Jan 2018 Version Update: Reach Your Next Milestone With New Scoro

 To give you an even more exact look into the future and help plan your project activities better, we’ve created the Phases and Milestones feature.
 Plus, the simplified version of a Gantt chart comprises multiple tasks and timelines into one visually clear table.

 Thanks to this feature, a project manager can easily see what the team members are working on, while also grasping how individual tasks come together toward project completion.
-As it allows to break down long-term projects into more manageable sets, it’s more likely you’re clear of overburdening your team members.
-With the help of the Project Timeline chart your team can spend less time on meetings, as status updates are visible right there in the chart.
+As it allows breaking down long-term projects into more manageable sets, it’s more likely you’re clear of overburdening your team members.
+With the help of the Project Timeline chart, your team can spend less time on meetings, as status updates are visible right there in the chart.

 Phases and Milestones is a part of Premium and Ultimate packages.

 Keep track of your project’s financial outlook right there in the project view.
 When creating a new project you can now decide what type of project budget to use.
 Choose, whether to compare all actual project related income and cost to the quotes and bills, or to a simple or an advanced budget created by you.
 You can also set the quoted sum as your project budget.